 - Chill for 1 hour before slicing and serving.

 Pound cakes are delicious and they also make great gifts.
-This one is easy enough to whip up in a jiffy and if raspberries aren’t your favorite you could just as easily use another berry like blueberries.
-This recipe would be perfect for brunch but don’t wait for a celebration.
-It’s simple enough for every day.
+This one is easy enough to whip up in a jiffy and is perfect for brunch or lunch but don’t wait for a celebration.